-This accessibility statement applies to the online service Tyosuojelu.fi of the Occupational Safety and Health Administration in Finland, and it has been drawn up on 7 September 2020 and updated on 22 December 2022.
-The statement is based on the observations of the application provider and the external expert party that implemented the accessibility testing as well as the self-assessment on accessibility by the administrators of the online service.
+This accessibility statement applies to the website Tyosuojelu.fi of the Occupational Safety and Health Administration in Finland, and it has been drawn up on 7 September 2020 and updated on 30 October 2023.
+The statement is based on the observations of the application provider and the external expert party that implemented the accessibility testing as well as the self-assessment on accessibility by the administrators of the website.

 Non-accessible content and correcting it

 Tyosuojelu.fi mostly meets the accessibility requirements.
-Not all parts of the online service are accessible, however, and the deficiencies found include:
+Not all parts of the website are accessible, however, and the deficiencies found include:

 - Forms and other attachments (pdf, doc etc.) are not completely accessible.